 I was saying in the last post that Gusterson smuggles in his own preferred theoretical approach beneath a set of ostensibly neutral epistemic criteria, such as “systematicity” and “self-awareness.”
 His preferred approach is, in substance, a contemporary version of political economy.
 So let us take time here to see what Gusterson’s political economy looks like.

-So the first thing to say about Gusterson’s political economy is that, unlike earlier generations of left intellectuals, he does not try in the least to connect his materialist analysis to any labor movement.
+But Gusterson’s paper does nothing to connect his political economy to any labor movement.
 Or any other political or social movement, for that matter.
 Thus his preferred approach to political economy may still involve what we could call, generically, a historical materialism about the university.
 But it is, fundamentally, a depoliticized, even deradicalized historical materialism.

 Gusterson does, however, retain one of the key axioms of Marxist analysis.
 He consistently presumes — without argument — that the political economy, the state, and class reproduction (which he sees as systematic approaches) are more valuable rubrics than studies of race, gender or identity (all of which he sees as unsystematic or auxiliary variations).